 How to Reach Leh Ladakh

 By Air – Kushok Bakula Rimpochee Airport in Leh is the nearest airport, which is in Leh town.
 It is the most convenient way to reach Leh.
 There are a number of flights from Delhi to Leh.

 By Railway – Jammu Tawi Railway Station is the nearest rail-head, which is 850 Km from Leh.
 An excellent rail network connects Jammu Tawi to other important cities like Delhi, Mumbai, and Kolkata.
 You have to get taxi and drive to Leh via Srinagar or Keylong.
 But since these routes are close in winter you can’t visit Leh during winters via road.

 By Road – There are two routes to reach Ladakh if you consider Delhi as a base, one from Manali and another from Srinagar.
 Srinagar to Leh and Manali to Leh have the best road conditions and scenic views.

-Best Leh Ladakh Tour Packages Cost & Best time to Visit
+Leh Ladakh Bike Trip – Best time to Visit

-The best time to go on a Ladakh trip by bike to incredible Ladakh is from the months of June to September.
-Due to heavy snowfall, roads are blocked hence it is advised not to start Ladakh road trip during winters.
+The best time to go on a Leh Ladakh bike trip to incredible Ladakh is from the months of June to September.
+Due to heavy snowfall, roads are blocked hence it is advised not to start road trip during winters.
 However some tourists also plan ladakh trips in winter because of winter safari, Chadar Trek and Ladakhi festivals.

 Permits for Indian Nationals are a sine qua non only for some of the restricted areas like Tsomoriri, Tsokar and Pangong Lakes, Dhahanu and Nubra Valley, which can be obtained easily from District Magistrate, Leh, through Travel Agents at Leh.
 You don’t need permit for travelling to Leh.